Polish Greyhound

 Official measurements, coat, and temperament

-- Coat: Short, hard to the touch, with a longer feathering on the back of the thighs and tail.
+- Coat: Short, hard to the touch, with a slightly longer feathering on the back of the thighs and the underside of the tail.

 Breed Trivia